opensearch-project/documentation-website/_dashboards/reporting-cli.md

 ## Using AWS Lambda

-You can use AWS Lambda with the Reporting CLI tool.
+You can use AWS Lambda with the Reporting CLI tool to specify an AWS Lambda function to trigger the report generation.

+This requires that you use an AM64 system.

 ### Prerequisites